ndickiso/dwp/Lab1&2/README.md

 ### This a plan to deploy your project from a local git directory to a git directory on your server ###

-*This Plan assumes that you already have git core installed on your server, and oh-my-zsh plugin for terminal*
+*This plan assumes that you already have git core installed on your server*

-    $ git clone git://github.com/robbyrussell/oh-my-zsh.git ~/.oh-my-zsh

     $ apt-get install git-core